Determine the Total Cost of Ownership of Your Solutions - Verizon Innovative Learning Schools

 • Periodic wellness checks on the equipment for battery replacement or maintenance

-Put all proposed purchases through the Total Cost of Ownership lens to ensure there are no unexpected costs.
-In the following “considerations” section we have broken down district technology into different categories and listed TCO considerations for each:
+Put all proposed purchases through the Total Cost of Ownership (TCO) lens to ensure there are no unexpected costs.
+In the following “considerations” section we have broken down district technology into different categories and listed TCO considerations for each.

 • Extended Warranties